mk6619/ScrapeData/README.md

 ‘values’ : just the values array
 ‘table’ : dict like {‘schema’: {schema}, ‘data’: {data}} describing the data, and the data component is like orient='records'.
 ```
-There are other functions available in **utils** if you want to customize the implementation.
+There are other functions available in **Utils** if you want to customize the implementation.
 ```
 1. getDataFromUrl(url)
 2. parseDataUsingHtmlParser(page)